apache/ignite/modules/flink/README.txt

 Apache Ignite Flink Sink Module
 -----------------------------------

-Apache Ignite Flink Sink module provides sink via Ignite queue.
+Apache Ignite Flink Sink module is a streaming connector to inject Flink data into Ignite cache.

-Starting data transfer to Ignite queue can be done with the following steps.
+Starting data transfer to Ignite can be done with the following steps.

 1. Import Ignite Flink Sink Module in Maven Project